 Director of Conservation

-Cary Hamel is the director of conservation for the Nature Conservancy of Canada's (NCC's) Manitoba Region, where he leads a team of land protection, stewardship and science professionals.
-A forest and prairie ecologist by training, he has more than 15 years' experience conducting field surveys and research and integrating knowledge to guide on-the-ground conservation action.
-He believes that the widespread adoption of the Open Standards for the Practice of Conservation by conservation practitioners will help accelerate success in addressing the largest conservation challenges of our time.
+Cary Hamel is director of conservation for the Nature Conservancy of Canada in Manitoba, where he leads a team of land protection, stewardship and science professionals.
+A forest and prairie ecologist by training, he has more than 20 years' experience conducting field surveys and research, listening and learning from local communities, and integrating knowledge to guide effective on-the-ground conservation action.
+He believes that the widespread adoption of community-centred and nature-based adaptive management approaches are key to addressing some of the largest challenges to nature (and people!) of our time.

-Cary recently became a Conservation Coaches Network coach, and he sits on the Committee on the Status of Endangered Wildlife Species in Canada Vascular Plants Species Subcommittee.
+Cary sits on the Committee on the Status of Endangered Wildlife Species in Canada Vascular Plants Species Subcommittee and is a Conservation Coaches Network coach.
 He has also served as president of the Friends of Birds Hill Park, on the Manitoba Breeding Bird Atlas steering committee and on the Manitoba Endangered Species and Ecosystem Advisory Committee.

-Cary lives among the farms and fields of southern Manitoba.
+Cary enjoys coaching his kids’ sports.
+But don’t ask him about last year's football season.
+Or last year's hockey season.
+He lives among the farms and fields of southern Manitoba.